opnsense/docs/source/manual/updates.rst

 Major Upgrades
 --------------

-Major upgrades are recommended to do via VGA display, serial or at least by SSH because you can easier see what is going on.
+Major upgrades are recommended to do via VGA display or serial because you can see what is going on.

 ..
 Note::